Joselu21/kainda/README.md

 The db.service.js file contains a class with a function to initialize the database connection, it is compatible by default with mongoose and sequelize, but you can override it to use any other database or ORM/ODM.
 Also contains a function to seed the database and a method to get the database connection.
 The log.service.js file contains a class with a function to initialize the loggers created with the winston package, and by default creates loggers in console and in files for requests, errors, server starts and server info.
 Check the [winston](https://github.com/winstonjs/winston#readme) documentation for more information.
 Also there you can find different transports to use, like the MongoDB, Redis or SQlite transports for saving the logs in a database.
 The models.service.js file contains a class with a function to initialize the models, this class is called everywhere in the project to get the models without having to declare them globally, you can override it as you want or remove it and make the Models global, but this is discouraged.
+Finally, the seed service contains the necessary functions to

 Last, the test folder contains the setup for Mocha, which contains a global beforeAll hook to initialize the app to be tested.
 You can modify this file to add any other global hooks or configuration for the test suite.
 Additionally, the utils.setup.js file contains some utility functions to help with the testing of the project, like the creation of certain entities or the login of a user.
 The test folder is also the place to put any test related file that is not strictly related to a specific entity.
 More details about the test suite can be found in the [Tests](#tests) section or in the Mocha documentation [here](https://mochajs.org/).